-In-house marketing team vs marketing studio.
+In-house marketing team vs marketing agency.

 A practical comparison for marketing directors at brands that have outgrown their first marketing setup.
 Setup time, senior expertise, cost in year one, and risk if it doesn't work.
 The honest version.